LearnOnDemandSystems/docs/tms/tms-administrators/miscellaneous/analyze-survey-results.md

 1. To narrow the search even further to only certain course(s), click the dropdown arrow next to **Course Id**.
 1. From the list, ensure only the course(s) you want to see responses for are checked and click **OK**.

 Filters can be applied and removed from columns in any order.
-To remove, or change, a single column filter, click its dropdown and either make changes to the selections or click **Clear filter from …**.
+To remove or change a single column filter, click its dropdown and either make changes to the selections or click **Clear filter from …**.

 ![](/tms/images/survey-excel-filter-responses.png)

 ## Using PivotTables
 PivotTables can be used to do a higher level of analyzing.
 You may need to practice with the PivotTable to get the analysis you want but it is highly flexible.
-This article will only touch on the basics with one scenario to help you get started: What is the average rating for each instructor on the Instructor’s Knowledge question.
+This article will only touch on the basics with one scenario to help you get started: *What is the average rating for each instructor on the Instructor’s Knowledge question*.

 To add a **PivotTable**:
 1. Start with the active cell inside of the data.
 This allows Excel to recognize the range of cells for the data.